Installation#

 Warning

-You can put the 02465students-folder any place you like, but once you have completed the following steps you should not move or rename the folder for the remainder of the course, as this will confuse Python.
+You can put the 02465students-folder any place you like, but once you have completed the following steps you should not move or rename the folder for the remainder of the course as this will confuse Python.
+If you do move or rename the folder, you should re-do Step 6: Install the course software.

 • Start a new terminal using Terminal ‣ New Terminal

-• Select your environment in VS Code.
-To do this open the command pallet using ctrl+Shift+P, type Python: Select Interpreter, and select your environment (my_irlc_env) from the list.
-If it does not appear, select Enter interpreter path.. and navigate to it.
+Select your environment in VS Code.
+To do this open the command pallet using ctrl+Shift+P, type Python: Select Interpreter, and select your environment (irlcenv) from the list.
+You can also see/select the environment in the lower right corner of VS Code.

-• important: Open a new terminal using Terminal ‣ New Terminal
+Open a new terminal using Terminal ‣ New Terminal.
+Check that it says (irlcenv) in the left of the terminal.

 Making sure your files are up to date#